Surveying Data Collectors: Indepth Buying Guide

 - Calibrate regularly.
 Follow the recommended calibration schedule for your specific data collector model and any connected instruments like total stations.
 This ensures accurate data collection and maintains consistency throughout your projects.

 - Update the software.
 Check for firmware and software updates regularly.
 These updates often include bug fixes, performance improvements, and new features that enhance your data collector’s capabilities.
-Contact SEP to find out how to keep an up to date software maintenance on your data collectors.
+We’re always on hand to provide software recommendations.

 - Invest in training.
 Understanding the full range of features and best practices for your data collector will unlock its full potential for you and your team.